Want to improve your website design to increase sales and provide a better company image? Here’s 21 ways to do just that!

 15. Choose “flat” design templates

 Do you have a flat website design?
-Over the past few years, flat design has become more popular.
+Over the past few years, flat design has become more popular and a good choice if you want to improve your website design.
 This is because it’s especially good for user experiences on apps and websites, boosting conversions.

 Flat designs minimise textures, drop shadows, and gradients — keeping things minimalistic and two-dimensional.
 This is especially good for mobile experiences.

 We recommend this as a great way to improve your website design: focus on sharp shapes, vibrant colours, and interesting illustrations.
-Flat designs load faster and are more flexible to different platforms, leading to better SEO.
+Flat designs load faster and are more flexible to different platforms, leading to more effective SEO.

 16. Add text to your images